RuPay: South Korea

 BC Card announced on 23 August 2017 that it has signed a bilateral memorandum of understanding (MoU) for strategic network partnership with National Payments Corporation of India (NPCI).
 Through the MoU, the two companies have agreed to provide services allowing transactions using domestic-use-only cards issued by BC Card in India and RuPay in South Korea.
 There are also plans to expand the areas of co-operation through the launch of BC Card-NPCI "co-branded" cards and development of new business models.
 NPCI released a circular on 8 April 2020 on acceptance of RuPay cards in South Korea.

 Nepal

-Nepal SBI Bank and Nepal Rastra Bank have enabled Rupay Payment Network in 14,000 POS in Nepal.
+In April 2022, Nepal SBI Bank and Nepal Rastra Bank have enabled Rupay Payment Network in 14,000 POS in Nepal.

 France

-NIPL signed MoU with French payment company Lyra Network, that will allow Indian tourists and students make payment using RuPay on supported terminals and machines in France.
+In June 2022, NIPL signed MoU with French payment company Lyra Network, that will allow Indian tourists and students make payment using RuPay on supported terminals and machines in France.

 United Kingdom

-All POS terminals in UK under payment solution provider PayXpert will enable RuPay in partnership with NIPL.
+In August 2022, NPCI announced that all POS terminals in UK under payment solution provider PayXpert will enable RuPay in partnership with NIPL.

 Russia

 India and Russia expressed interest in continuing dialogue on accepting RuPay and Mir within their respective national payment infrastructures.
 The 2022 Russian invasion of Ukraine, removal of Russian banks from SWIFT and exit of Visa, Mastercard cleared path for mutual acceptance of each other's electronic payment system.
-National Security Advisor Ajit Doval visited Moscow on 17 and 18 August to discuss mutual acceptance of Mir and RuPay cards in both nations.
+National Security Advisor Ajit Doval visited Moscow on 17 and 18 August 2022 to discuss mutual acceptance of Mir and RuPay cards in both nations.